multiversx/mx-sdk-py-cli/CLI.md

 options:
-  -h, --help                                     show this help message and exit --contract CONTRACT                            🖄 the bech32 address of the Multisig Smart Contract --abi ABI                                      the ABI file of the Multisig Smart Contract --batch BATCH                                  the id of the batch to sign --outfile OUTFILE                              where to save the output (default: stdout) --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided
+  -h, --help                                     show this help message and exit --batch BATCH                                  the id of the batch to unsign --contract CONTRACT                            🖄 the bech32 address of the Multisig Smart Contract --abi ABI                                      the ABI file of the Multisig Smart Contract --outfile OUTFILE                              where to save the output (default: stdout) --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided